This Is Why Prince George ALWAYS Wears Shorts Whatever The Weather

-There's no doubt that Prince George is a trendsetter, with many of the clothes he's sported wearing flying off the shelves.
+Prince George, who is getting ready to celebrate his next birthday, is somewhat of a trendsetter, exactly like his mum Kate Middleton and her beautiful dresses.

-However, there's something we noticed about the four-year-old fashion icon after looking back at his portfolio of stylish photographs.
+In fact, Princess Charlotte's brother has even got his own particular look, something royal fans have definitely started to question – why does Prince George always wear shorts?

-Prince George NEVER wears trousers and believe it or not, there is a specific reason for this.
+Prince William's son NEVER wears trousers and believe it or not, there is a specific reason for this.

 Apparently, it's considered a bit common for boys to wear trousers because as far as royals and upper aristocracy are concerned boys should always be dressed in shorts.